-Licentiate and doctoral theses are to be designed either as a unified, cohesive scientific work on a single subject or aspect of a subject (monograph) or as a compilation of scientific papers with an introduction and summary (compilation thesis).
+Licentiate and doctoral theses are to be designed either as a unified, cohesive scientific work (monograph) or as a compilation of scientific papers with an introduction and summary (compilation thesis).
 For compilation theses, normally at least two of the papers in a doctoral thesis and one of the papers in a licentiate thesis should have been accepted for publication in a peer-reviewed journal.